SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ spiders have 8 legs
    </ cats have 4 legs

-Items in a ``Dictionary`` may not necessarily be iterated in the same order in which they were inserted.
 The contents of a ``Dictionary`` are inherently unordered, and iterating over them does not guarantee the order in which they will be retrieved.
+In particular,
+the order you insert items into a ``Dictionary`` doesn't define the order they are iterated.
 For more on arrays and dictionaries, see :doc:`CollectionTypes`.

 ..
 TODO: provide some advice on how to iterate over a Dictionary in order